-I hope you’ve been enlightened by some of the statistics and facts presented in Robbins’ The Food Revolution that impressed me, 20 years ago, to dramatically curtail the animal products I eat and serve to my family.
+I hope you’ve been enlightened by some of the statistics and facts presented in John Robbins’ The Food Revolution that impressed me, 20 years ago, to dramatically curtail the animal products and the food choices I eat and serve to my family.

 I stopped eating beef and pork, “cold turkey,” after reading his book.
-In the past 20 years, the times I eat poultry are rare, and I do eat wild-caught fish a few times a month.
-(John Robbins, now a friend of mine, in his 70’s and doing more pull-ups than most men in their teens can do–told me recently that he also now eats fish occasionally.)
+In the past 20 years, the times I ate poultry are rare, and I do eat wild-caught fish a few times a month.
+(John Robbins, now a friend of mine, in his 70’s and doing more pull-ups than most men in their teens can do, told me recently that he also now eats fish occasionally.)

 As I undertook this journey, to a plant-based diet, I lost 50 pounds and eliminated my prescription medications and 21 different diagnosed diseases.

-Michael Greger, M.D., published How Not to Die, in 2015, is another comprehensive review of the impact on our health of eating plants, versus eating animals.
-I highly recommend it, as well.
+Michael Greger, M.D., published How Not to Die, in 2015, is another comprehensive review of the impact eating plants versus eating animals on our health.
+I highly recommend it as well.

 My daughter Emma, a college senior, read the book Chew On This! by Eric Schlossinger, when she was 11.
-(I ran a summer reading-points chart, with rewards, if my kids read a certain number of pages, appropriate for their ages.
+(I ran a summer reading-points chart, with rewards, if my kids read a certain number of pages appropriate for their ages.
 I gave them double points if they read a book I chose.
-I recommended this book to her, she earned her double points, and she has been a vegetarian ever since.)
+I recommended this book to her, she earned her double points, and she has been following a vegan diet ever since.)

-The book is written for teens, and it exposes the ethical, environmental, and health implications of not only eating meat, but also of eating fast food.
+The book is written for teens.
+It exposes the ethical, environmental, and health implications of not only eating meat but also of eating fast food.
 Emma highly recommends it!

-However, while most of the currently reigning fad diets address this problem, most refuse to examine the impact on our health, and on the health of our planet, of eating so many animal products.
+While most of the currently reigning fad diets address this problem, most refuse to examine the impact of eating so many animal products on our health and on the health of our planet.

-Robbins’ work is a thorough examination of the effects of my micro-choices, and yours, on the health of the planet, and whether we can sustain this level of consumption for our children and grandchildren.
+John Robbins’ work is a thorough examination of the effects of my micro-choices, and yours, on the health of the planet and whether we can sustain this level of consumption for our children and grandchildren.